sskmy1024y/homebridge-assistant-ui/README.md

 ## 🧐 What is this?

-Homebridge now has an assistant just for you.
+Homebridge now has a visual assistant just for you.
 This plugin provides you with a 3D avatar-based assistant to control your home appliances and a PDS-like logging feature.
 As for the 3D avatar, you can use any avatar you like.
 Just by talking to it, you will be able to control your home appliances.